ibm-cloud-docs/Cloudant/getting-started.md

     ![Create the {{site.data.keyword.cloudant_short_notm}} service credentials.](tutorials/images/img0007.png){: caption="Figure 6.
 Create {{site.data.keyword.cloudant_short_notm}} service credentials" caption-side="bottom"}

-The service credentials in this example was defined when a demonstration {{site.data.keyword.cloudant_short_notm}} service was created on {{site.data.keyword.cloudant_short_notm}}.
+The service credentials in this example were defined when a demonstration {{site.data.keyword.cloudant_short_notm}} service was created on {{site.data.keyword.cloudant_short_notm}}.
 The credentials are reproduced here to show how they would appear in the dashboard.
 However, the demonstration {{site.data.keyword.cloudant_short_notm}} service was removed, so these credentials are no longer valid.
 You *must* supply and use your own service credentials.
 {: note}

-## Creating an {{site.data.keyword.cloudant_short_notm}} service credential
+## Creating a service credential
 {: #step-2-creating-service-credential}
 {: step}